BassT23/Proxmox/README.md

 ultimate-updater update raspi
 ultimate-updater external verify-backup raspi maintenance-window-2026-08-16
 ```

+The global `Update all systems` job also considers External SSH targets.
+The
+central `ONLY`/`EXCLUDE` update filters are applied to the External inventory
+before any SSH, local-config read, backup gate, helper, or package-manager
+operation.
+A centrally skipped External target is reported as skipped and is
+not contacted.
+After central selection, the target-local
+`/etc/ultimate-updater/external.conf` filters and the recent-backup safety gate
+still apply. `ONLY` takes priority over `EXCLUDE` at each level.

 The update is handed to the node-local session-independent job runner.
 The
 remote system only needs SSH and apt; it does not need an updater agent.
 A